Programmersio-IBMi/vscode-integration/README.md

 1. Go to the Explorer Tab (Ctrl + Shift + E) and click on "Open Folder".

 2. Navigate to your local folder.
-For this tutorial, I have created a new folder called "My Source Codes".
+For this tutorial, I have created a new folder called "MySourceCodes".
 Be sure to "Trust the authors of the files in this folder" as shown below.

    ![7](https://github.com/Programmersio-IBMi/vscode-integration/assets/139198015/3cf60692-32d9-47c6-b715-45e328c0f96e)